nishantrpai/baseplay/README.md

-# Baseplay
+# 🎮 Baseplay

-Baseplay is a platform for creating and playing games on the Base blockchain.
+🚀 Baseplay is a platform for creating and playing games on the Base blockchain.

-# Why?
+# 🤔 Why?

-People want to use their onchain assets to build games.
+💎 People want to use their onchain assets to build games, but managing databases, auth, and security is time-consuming.

-Spinning their own database to provide services like leaderboards, game state in game.

-Then spending time to manage auth, security, etc.

-With services like coinbase wallet, smart wallets you can manage auth.

-The only thing missing is a way to create games, have services like on chain leaderboard, achievements and many more.

-The best existing example of such a system is google play games.

-No android dev has to build their own leaderboard system.

-They can use google play games.

-Since the preference in our community is to have everything on chain, having on chain achievements makes more sense.
+🏆 Baseplay provides on-chain services like leaderboards and achievements, similar to Google Play Games for Android.

+⛓️ Our community prefers on-chain solutions, making Baseplay an ideal platform for blockchain gaming.

+# 🛠️ How

+💻 Use the web app to create your game and deploy a contract to Base.

+🏅 Connect to the contract using our library to manage game state, achievements, and leaderboards.